giug2/giug/README.md

-# 💫 About Me:
+# 🤖 About Me:
 Hi!
-I'm Giulia Gaglione, a Master's student in Computer Engineering <br>at Roma Tre University, focusing on Algorithms, Big Data, and Machine Learning.
+I'm Giulia Gaglione, a Master's student in Computer Engineering at Roma Tre University, focusing on Algorithms, Big Data, and Machine Learning.

 ## 🌐 Socials: